Codemon72/Spickzettel/SQL.md

   - goal is to only get the data you need
   - out of TONS of data in a DB
   - often hidden in a complex schema

+#### Statements

+- SELECT - extracts data from a database
+- UPDATE - updates data in a database
+- DELETE - deletes data from a database
+- INSERT INTO - inserts new data into a database
+- CREATE DATABASE - creates a new database
+- ALTER DATABASE - modifies a database
+- CREATE TABLE - creates a new table
+- ALTER TABLE - modifies a table
+- DROP TABLE - deletes a table
+- CREATE INDEX - creates an index (search key)
+- DROP INDEX - deletes an index

+#### Clauses

+- WHERE -

 ---